 ActiveCampaign | Advanced users | Best for automation and CRM integration |

-Klaviyo | Online shops | Perfect for ecommerce and Shopify connections |
+Klaviyo | Online shops | Ideal for ecommerce and Shopify |

 Start with a simple tool.
 You can always scale later.
+Let me know if you’d like some help choosing or you can read more detail on those platforms here.

 10. Final Thoughts.
 Start Small.
 Stay Consistent.
 Grow with Confidence